tk755/dotfiles/.bin/README.md

 `sc` launches an screenshot selection tool.

-`setdisplay` sets the resolution of the main monitor and connected monitors based on the hostname of the machine.
+`setdisplay` turns on and configures connected monitors and sets wallpaper image based on the hostname of the machine.